yoavram/AniML/coral_bleaching.md

 The Trap: "If I told you my model is 96% accurate, would you buy it?"
 (Most will say yes).

-The Reveal: "This model missed 67% of the severe bleaching events (346 missed out of 515).
+The Reveal: "This model missed some of the severe bleaching events.
 If we used this for conservation, the reef would die while the computer says 'Everything is fine'."

 The Cause: Class Imbalance.
 There are ~15x more "Low" samples than "High".
 The model learned it can just guess "Low" and be right most of the time.